AndrewGrant45/To_Do_List/README.md

-# To_Do_List
+# To_Do_List Project
-Created a to do list utilizing HTML, CSS, and JavaScript
+Created a to do-list utilizing HTML, CSS, and JavaScript.